International Studies (BA) Curriculum

 +Middle East Concentration Requirements

-HIS201 Introduction to the Modern Middle East
+HIS201 Modern Middle East

 This course introduces students to the cultural, religious, social, economic and political landscape of the Middle East.
 It provides an in-depth look at 'traditional' society, state and culture and then highlights change and resistance to change in the period since the First World War, when European imperialism redrew the political map and westernization threatened to redraw social, cultural and religious maps.